Patrick Colleary

 Patrick Colleary is an Irish Roman Catholic priest accused of molesting a person under the age of 15 while a priest at Holy Spirit Catholic Church in Tempe, Arizona.

 He was suspended in May 2002 after he admitted fathering a child with a woman named Sharon Roy in 1978.
 She claimed the encounter was non-consensual.
 However, in a 1997 article, Ms. Roy spoke of a consensual physical relationship with Colleary.
-In 2002 Colleary was jailed for a month after being accused of molesting a young man, but charges were dismissed under the statute of limitations.
+In 2002, Colleary was jailed for a month after being accused of molesting a young man, but charges were dismissed under the statute of limitations.

-Colleary was indicted on a separate charge of molestation and another warrant was issued for his arrest in 2003.
-Colleary is currently living in Ireland, and has fought extradition back to Arizona, primarily the basis of the controversy surrounding Maricopa County Sheriff Joe Arpaio.
-He has denied all charges.
+In 2003, Colleary was indicted on a separate molestation charge, and another warrant was issued for his arrest.
+He is currently living in Ireland, and has since fought extradition back to Arizona.
+His legal team has cited concerns related to Maricopa County Sheriff Joe Arpaio as part of their opposition to extradition.
+Colleary has denied all charges.